behinger/bandotuner/README.md

 # Build Pyinstaller
-Currently I need to put the libportaudio32bit.dll (or 64bit) in the folder
+Currently I need to put the libportaudio32bit.dll (or 64bit) in the folder Also the download.js to download the table needs to be bundled.
+I added everything to the start_bandotuner.spec

+To binarize:
+pyinstaller start_bandotuner.spec

+This I used to initialize the start_bandotuner.spec file
 ```
 pyinstaller start_bandotuner.py --hidden-import sounddevice --log-level=DEBUG -y --add-binary libportaudio32bit.dll;_sounddevice_data/portaudio-binaries/.
 ```